bobwithanx/jessicasmarquis.com/content/post/2018-10-22-the-newly-untethered-voter.md

 My friends, I will shoot straight with you: It sucked.

 As a White person, I had no societal issues I needed addressed.
-As a woman in the conservative White evangelical (CWE) church, I’d been told I didn’t have rights I needed to protect.
+As a woman in the conservative white evangelical (CWE) church, I’d been told I didn’t have rights I needed to protect.
 Thus, I didn’t want to be political.
 I didn’t want to hold divisive opinions.
 I didn’t want to delve into unfamiliar territories that caused me to view myself as uninvolved, inadequate, ignorant, and indifferent.
 It was so much easier to tie myself to a noble cause, appearing both informed and exemplary.

 This was when I encountered the following passage: